zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

     {printf "pcs resource create %s %s:%s:%s \\\n%s \\\nop monitor interval=5 timeout=60 \\\nstop interval=0 timeout=300 \\\nstart interval=0 timeout=300 \\\n--disabled\n\n", rn, c[3],p[2],t[2],$2; rn=""}'
     ```

-    The above script has hard-coded timeouts, which are taken from Integrated Manager for Lustre\*'s default settings.
+    The above script has hard-coded timeouts, which are taken from Integrated Manager for Lustre's default settings.
 Adjust the values according to need, if the defaults are unsuitable.

     Copy and paste the output of the script into the command line to execute.